sonali4794/Data-Mining-PS4/Exercise-4.md

 </table>

-Clearly Kmeans++ would be our preference as it has a higher between cluster error and lower within clsuter error indicating more homgeneity and seperated clsuters.
+Clearly Kmeans++ would be our preference as it has a higher between cluster error and lower within cluster error indicating more homogeneity and separated clusters.

 Now we try using PCA analysis First we use 2 components and see if any indicative clustering occurs for both color and quality